jwetzell/showbridge/README.md

     - if no config file is specified then a [default config](config/default.json) will be used

 ## The _Basics_
+- router: throughout documentation I will use the term router to refer to configured/running instance of showbridge
 - triggers: when a message comes in triggers enforce some criteria on the incoming message.
 If a message "ticks all the boxes" the actions of the trigger are then performed. triggers do not stack each trigger in the array is evaluated in isolation.
 - actions: actions are what should be done as a result of a trigger being well triggered, actions can transform the message that they act on using transforms
 - transforms: transforms transform messages, the transformations are localized to the action the transform is a part of